boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Jeremiah Responds to Zedekiah’s Request for Secret Advice

-[14] Some time later Zedekiah sent and had Jeremiah brought to him at the third entrance of the Lord’s temple.
+[14] Some time later Zedekiah sent and had Jeremiah brought to him at the third entrance of the **Lord**’s temple.
 The king said to Jeremiah, “I would like to ask you a question.
 Do not hide anything from me when you answer.”
 [15] Jeremiah said to Zedekiah, “If I answer you, you will certainly kill me.
 If I give you advice, you will not listen to me.”
 [16] So King Zedekiah made a secret promise to Jeremiah and sealed it with an oath.
-He promised, “As surely as the Lord lives who has given us life and breath, I promise you this: I will not kill you or hand you over to those men who want to kill you.”
+He promised, “As surely as the **Lord** lives who has given us life and breath, I promise you this: I will not kill you or hand you over to those men who want to kill you.”
-[17] Then Jeremiah said to Zedekiah, “The Lord God of Heaven’s Armies, the God of Israel, says, ‘You must surrender to the officers of the king of Babylon.
+[17] Then Jeremiah said to Zedekiah, “The **Lord** God of Heaven’s Armies, the God of Israel, says, ‘You must surrender to the officers of the king of Babylon.
 If you do, your life will be spared and this city will not be burned down.
 Indeed, you and your whole family will be spared.
 [18] But if you do not surrender to the officers of the king of Babylon, this city will be handed over to the Babylonians and they will burn it down.
 You yourself will not escape from them.’”
 [19] Then King Zedekiah said to Jeremiah, “I am afraid of the Judeans who have deserted to the Babylonians.
 The Babylonians might hand me over to them and they will torture me.”
 [20] Then Jeremiah answered, “You will not be handed over to them.
-Please obey the Lord by doing what I have been telling you.
+Please obey the **Lord** by doing what I have been telling you.
 Then all will go well with you and your life will be spared.
-[21] But if you refuse to surrender, the Lord has shown me a vision of what will happen.
+[21] But if you refuse to surrender, the **Lord** has shown me a vision of what will happen.
 Here is what I saw:
 [22] All the women who are left in the royal palace of Judah will be led out to the officers of the king of Babylon.
 They will taunt you saying:
 “‘Your trusted friends misled you;
 they have gotten the best of you.